 International Student Deposit

 In order for students to be successful academically at LDS Business College, they must also be financially prepared.
-All international students (those in F-1 student status) who are admitted to the college are required to complete additional steps before attending.
-The instructions for this process will be sent to the email address you use to apply once you have been admitted to LDS Business College.
+All international students (those in F-1 student status) are required to pay a deposit as follows:

 Home school students who qualify for admission are admitted after reaching age 17, or after the graduation date of their traditional high school class.
 Students must submit the equivalent of a high school diploma.
 The following are the equivalent of a high school diploma: